tckmn/tockman/pre/blog/gizmos-boardgame.md

   it's impossible to do anything faster in the first two steps, since the cards you need to build are forced and none of them allow you to speed up.
-  So the optimization entirely hinges on which four cards you pick in step 3, keeping in mind that you need some way to afford a 7-cost with the default 5 capacity.
+  So the optimization entirely hinges on which three cards you pick in step 3, keeping in mind that you need some way to afford a 7-cost with the default 5 capacity.
-  This can be either a capacity upgrade or two duplicators, and after trying all the reasonable permutations (keeping in mind that you *must* build every card from file), I think the best is 16 turns for steps 3-4 with many ways to achieve it, such as:
+  This can be either a capacity upgrade or two duplicators, and after trying all the reasonable permutations (keeping in mind that you *must* build every card from file), I think the best is 15 turns for steps 3-4 with several ways to achieve it, such as:

   <ol class='small'>
   <li>build from file → pick pick</li>
   <li>duplicator</li>
-  <li>build from file → pick pick (of same color as duplicator)</li>
   <li>duplicator</li>
   </ol>

-  (Other ways that work are build-from-file/build-from-file/duplicator/capacity, or swapping the order of the middle two.)
+  (Another way that works is two build-from-files and a capacity upgrade.)
   If I did the counting right,
-  I believe that gets 347 points in **52 turns**.
+  I believe that gets 323 points in **51 turns**.

 * What's the smallest number of turns it takes to build the entire deck (assuming the game never ends)?